 After a couple of years with the new tool, and a new computer where I could store all of the picture files in one place, I also finally got started on a project that I had been putting off for ten years or so: rebuilding the old reduced sized picture albums I had made in the early 2000s before disk space was infinite.
 This is where you really find out how different the new and old tools are.

-My old catalogs are split into three groups: one catalog covers all the old pictures that I did not originally deal with in Lightroom between 2001 and 2004.
+My old catalogs are split into three groups: one catalog covers all the old pictures that I did not split into single years between around 2001 and 2004.
 Then there is one LR catalog per year until 2015.
 And then 2015 to 2018 are all in one catalog.

 Old Lightroom to new Lightroom migration is mostly straightforward except for the following hiccups: